Ho Chi Minh City: Parks and gardens

 Tao Đàn Park is one of the largest and oldest parks in Ho Chi Minh City.

-Despite the city's high building density, Ho Chi Minh City has a number of large parks.
-One of the largest and most popular parks is Tao Đàn Park, located next to the Independence Palace in District 1, Ho Chi Minh City.
-Other parks in District 1 include the September 23rd Park and 30/4 Park.
+Ho Chi Minh City has parks, including the Tao Đàn Park, located next to the Independence Palace.
+Other parks in downtown include the September 23rd Park and 30/4 Park.

-The Saigon Zoo and Botanical Gardens, located on the northern end of District 1, is one of the world's oldest zoos and botanical gardens.
+The Saigon Zoo and Botanical Gardens is located on the northern end of Saigon quarter.
 It contains a collection of over 600 rare animals and about 4,000 plant species, some of which are over 100 years in age.